Justin-Coughlin/air_pollution_effects_trees/r/README_R.md

 The accompanying data is available on a [figshare+ repository](https://github.com/Justin-Coughlin/air_pollution_effects_trees).
 Data within the repository is necessary to run the R scripts.
 Additionally, data outputs from the R scripts are described on the figshare+ repository in the csv_metadata.xlsx file.
-A description of each csv file is
+A description of each csv file is contained within that metadata file.

 The R scripts include: